kagisearch/kagi-docs/docs/common/company/faqs.md

 Click [here](https://kagi.com/onboarding?p=choose_plan) to become a member.

 ## Do I need to do anything to get the benefits of the new plans?
-No, all changes will be automatic and applied to your account today.
+No, all changes were automatic and applied to your account on September 21st, 2023.

 ## I do not have a credit card.
 Can I also pay for Kagi with PayPal or crypto?
 Yes.
 We have recently added [new payment options](https://blog.kagi.com/accepting-paypal-bitcoin) to allow payment through credit card, PayPal and crypto through OpenNode.